 Butler wrote most of the song lyrics by borrowing phrases from Ozzy's stream-of-consciousness vocal melodies and fleshing them out.
 Ozzy did very little writing until he left the band.

 One of the candidates to replace Ozzy when he left in 1978 was Michael Bolotin, who would later change his name to Michael Bolton and sing soft rock.
 They went with Dio instead.

 They were one of the first bands to be considered "Heavy Metal."
 The phrase was introduced by the 1968 Steppenwolf song "Born To Be Wild

 Osbourne's solo work did much better than the Black Sabbath material after he left.

-Ozzy: "Sabbath were a hippy band.
+Their music is rather aggressive, but their worldview is not.
+Ozzy explained: "Sabbath were a hippie band.
 We were into peace."